bespinian/blog/content/posts/run-wordpress-on-cloud-foundry.md

 $ cf create-service mariadbent usage wp-db
 ```

 I'm using the [Swisscom Application Cloud](https://developer.swisscom.com/).
 If you use another Cloud Foundry provider, this command may differ.
-Just make sure, you create an SQL service called "wp-db".
+Just make sure you create an SQL service called "wp-db".

-Next, we'll need an S3 compatible storage that contains a bucket that is publicly accessible.
+Next, we'll need an S3 compatible storage that contains a publicly accessible bucket.
 Please follow [this tutorial](/manage-buckets-on-cloud-foundry-s3-services/) on how to create one and call the service "wp-storage".

 ## Configure WordPress